What are a CASA volunteer’s main responsibilities?

 Where is Champaign County CASA located?

-Champaign County CASA resides near the east end on the main floor of Lincoln Square Mall, which is located on Illinois Street between Race Street and Vine Street.
+Champaign County CASA resides near the southeast end on the second floor of Lincoln Square Mall, which is located on Illinois Street between Race Street and Vine Street.

 If you have any additional questions about being an advocate, please call our staff at (217) 384-9065 or send an e-mail to firstname.lastname@example.org.